MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/terms.md

 # Terms

-A collection of terminology definitions specific to Rights Management Services.
+A collection of developer terminology definitions specific to Azure Information Protection.

 **Deprecated Algorithm**
 A modal setting that implements an older content protection scheme, specifically referring to electronic codebook cipher mode (ECB).
 In this SDK, the setting allows you to generate licenses compatible with the MSDRM library used by the [AD Rights Management Services SDK](https://msdn.microsoft.com/library/windows/desktop/cc530379.aspx).